Applicita/Orleans.Multiservice/README.md

 Orleans.Multiservice is an automated code structuring pattern for logical service separation within a Microsoft Orleans microservice.

 Benefits: allows development teams to avoid significant development overhead / friction common in microservices applications:
-- of microservices before they are needed (if ever)
+- of too many microservices before they are needed (if ever)
-- of refactoring when the time has come to move one or more logical services to a separate microservice
+- of refactoring when the time has come to move part of the application to a separate microservice

 ## Background
 It is not uncommon to find single development teams that maintain multiple microservices.
 A benefit of microservices is that they can be deployed independently.
 However, a single team typically has a single deployment rhythm (e.g. in sync with a sprint) and therefore usually deploys their services together.